On the Short Dissipation Scales and Current-Sheet Properties of Low-Coronal EUV Brightenings: Observational Basis: Two Populations of Small-Scale EUV Brightenings

 The work of \citet{Zhukov2021} represented another fundamental advancement: for the first time, it was possible to calculate precise vertical heights of these energy release events using high-resolution stereoscopy.
 Solar Orbiter's unique orbital dynamics, positioned 31.5$^\circ$ west of Earth and observing from 0.5 AU, enabled triangulation of the same events observed simultaneously by SDO/AIA.
 This technological breakthrough allowed exact determination of which atmospheric layer hosted each event, with specific plasma $\beta$ and other plasma properties that favor particular dissipation mechanisms.
 The combination of observations from two different vantage points, together with the unprecedented resolution from 0.5 AU, made this understanding possible.

-\citet{Podladchikova2025} provided a detailed energy analysis of campfires, completing this picture.
-By implementing multiple geometrical volume models and rigorous uncertainty quantification, they demonstrated that thermal energies of these events span the picoflare range ($3\times 10^{20}$ to $1\times 10^{24}$ erg), with occurrence rates of $3\times 10^{-20}$ s$^{-1}$ cm$^{-2}$ for events above the $3\sigma$ threshold.
-This energy estimation was made possible by:
+\citet{Podladchikova2025} provided the crucial energy analysis that completed this picture.
+By implementing multiple geometrical volume models and rigorous uncertainty quantification, they demonstrated that thermal energies of these events span the small-scale EUV brightening range ($3\times 10^{20}$ to $1\times 10^{24}$ erg), with occurrence rates of $3\times 10^{-20}$ s$^{-1}$ cm$^{-2}$ for events above the $3\sigma$ threshold.
+This energy estimation breakthrough was made possible by: